Oromo expansion: Meslé (1554–1562)

 Meslé's time represent a fundamental change in the expansion of the Oromo.
-Newly-taken territories were permanently settled by Oromo for the first time, and mules and horses began to be ridden.
-The adoption of horseback riding from the north greatly increased the Oromo fighting power and put them on par with Ethiopian troops, who were largely equipped with firearms.
+Newly-taken territories were permanently settled by Oromo for the first time.
 In the new phase of migration adopted under Meslé, the Oromo defeated Emperor Gelawdewos's Jan Amora corps, allowing them to pillage a number of towns.
 Instead of returning to their homelands, however, they stayed in the new territories.
 Gelawdewos campaigned against the Oromo as a result, defeating them at 'Asa Zeneb (yet unidentified), but he was nevertheless unable to drive them from the frontier provinces and continued to build the new town in Wej for new refugees.

 Oromo expansions were not restricted to Ethiopian territories either, as activities against Adal were also pursued.
-The forces of Nur ibn Mujahid (r.
-1551/2–1567/8), the Amir of Harar, for instance, were soundly defeated by the Oromo in an ambush at the Battle of Hazalo.
-According to Bahrey, there had been "no such slaughter since the Oromo first invaded".
+Gelawdewos was killed in the year 1559 at Naṣ Sar, on the border of Wollo during a conflict with the Adalites.
+On the return journey from this military expedition, Adal general Nur was ambushed near Azalo by the Oromo of the Luba Mencelle (also written as Mikale); according to Bahrey, there had been "no such slaughter since the Oromo first invaded," and Nur's army was almost totally destroyed.

+When Nur arrived in Harar, he found the land desolate and the sultan dead as a result of the Sack of Harar.
+Bahrey records what happened next:

+The Gällä followed him [Nur] and entered the country.
+The Akkečču Gällä spread as far as Barbara.
+Menčelle began to use horses, a thing that his predecessors had never done, for he had observed Amir Nur and realized that an enemy could escape on horseback.
+He said, "I made those who used to walk on two or three feet go on four".

+Nur's death took place, according to the usual date, in 1567/8, though some sources place it as late as 1575, following another military operation against the Oromo of Bale.

 Harmufa (1562–1570) and Robalé (1570–1578)

 During the luba of Harmufa rule, the Oromo advanced even deeper into Ethiopian territory.
 With the use of horses, they were able to attack the province Amhara, and Angot.
 Further advances were made under Robalé during whose time Shewa was pillaged and Gojjam attacked.
 For the first time, Oromo advances were devastating core Ethiopian provinces, but their earlier incursions had been simply against frontier provinces.
 Despite the deeper attacks, the core provinces remained under Ethiopian control, and Emperor Sarsa Dengel carried out punitive expeditions in return.
 One such reprisal in 1573 involved the engagement of the Oromo near Lake Zway in a frontier province.
 He defeated them, took their cattle and distributed the herd among his subjects, who were described in his chronicle as "becoming rich" as a result.

+Among the territories permanently lost during this period was Fatagar, a former Christian imperial province on the northern shore of the Awaš river where Ethiopian emperors had maintained royal residences.
+The Encyclopaedia Aethiopica records that the region was occupied by the Oromo during this period, and that the name Fatagar gradually fell out of use entirely.